Beja

 - Interactions With Other Cultures

-- The Beja have historically interacted with neighboring cultures through trade and migration, maintaining distinct cultural practices while adopting some external influences.
+- The Beja interact with neighboring ethnic groups through trade and shared cultural practices.

 - Conflict Resolution Mechanisms